 Original story follows.

 Today, the New York Times released an exposé on Louis C.K. (real name Louis Szekely) alleging that the comedian sexually harassed five women over the course of his career.
-The 50-year-old has been asked about the persistent rumors and consistent murmurs of misconduct that have surrounded him for a few years now, but no women have gone on record with claims of harassment and assault.
+The 50-year-old has been asked about the persistent rumours and consistent murmurs of misconduct that have surrounded him for a few years now, but no women have gone on record with claims of harassment and assault.

 Jodi Kantor, who also helped break the Weinstein story in early October, spoke to Julia Wolov, Dana Min Goodman, Rebecca Corry, Abby Schachner, and a fifth woman who wished to remain anonymous.
 Each describe specific instances in which the comedian exposed himself and asked if he could masturbate in front of them.
 Courteney Cox and David Arquette both also confirm one of the stories, from Corry, who appeared in a television pilot with C.K. in 2005.
 “What happened to Rebecca on that set was awful,” Cox told the Times via email.
 "My concern was to create an environment where Rebecca felt safe, protected and heard."